Delemangi/finki-discord-bot/README.md

 # FINKI Discord Bot

 Discord bot for the [`FCSE Students`](https://discord.gg/finki-studenti-810997107376914444) Discord server, powered by [discord.js](https://github.com/discordjs/discord.js) 14.
-Requires Node.js ≥ 18 and PostgreSQL.
+Requires Node.js and PostgreSQL.
+It is recommended to use the latest LTS versions of both.

 It's recommended, but not required to run this inside a Docker container.